masinde70/TheJourneyToDataScience/README.md

 >>> issubclass(type, object)
 True
 ```
-isubclass() performs introspection -t answers a question about an object in the program
+isubclass() performs introspection answers a question about an object in the program

 ## Functions
 Functions are known as callable objects